Sudakks/ShareSkippy/REVIEW_SYSTEM_IMPLEMENTATION.md

 ### 3. Review Flow
 1. Meeting occurs and status changes to "completed"
-2. After 24 hours, users can leave reviews
+2. Immediately after meeting ends, users can leave reviews
 3. Banner notification appears when users open the app
 4. Users can click to leave reviews via modal
 5. Reviews are displayed publicly on profiles